wp-plugins/gallery-bank/readme.txt

 == Description ==

-This plugin makes it possible to implement as many galleries as you want into your website.
-You can add multiple pictures and description for each gallery, show them all at one page, view each one separately.
-Moreover, you can upload HQ images.
+Create responsive and filterable portfolios with ease on your website.
+Gallery Bank comes with masonry layout, is designed to adapt each portfolio to any situation and is mobile optimized for responsive themes.

 = Features =

-* Actions: Create any amount of albums in the gallery.
+* Create any amount of albums in the gallery.
-* Description: Add description to each album.
+* Add description to each album and then title & description to each image in your album.
-* Actions: Set a featured image as an album cover.
-* Actions: Upoad any number of photos to each album in the gallery.
+* Upoad any number of photos to each album in the gallery.
-* Actions: Add Single Gallery to your page or post using a shortcode.
+* Add Single Gallery to your page or post using a shortcode.
-* Actions: Attachment sorting settings in the admin panel.
-* Caption: Add a caption to each photo in the album.
+* Add a caption to each photo in the album.
-* Display: Change the size of album cover thumbnails and photos in the album.
+* Change the size of album cover thumbnails and photos in the album.
-* Display: Choose a number of pictures to display in one row in the gallery album.
+* Choose a number of pictures to display in one row in the gallery album.
-* Slideshow: View pictures as a slide show and in a full size.
+* View pictures as a slide show and in a full size.
+* 3 different Widgets: Display a single album, create a list of album links, display latest/random media
+* User-friendly AJAX admin
+* Upload different types of media

 = Technical support =